Starlink: Internet availability and regulatory approval by country

 Japan's major mobile provider, KDDI, announced a partnership with SpaceX to begin offering in 2022 expanded connectivity for its rural mobile customers via 1,200 remote mobile towers.

-On 25 April 2022, Hawaiian Airlines announced an agreement with Starlink to provide free internet access on its aircraft, becoming the first airline to use Starlink.
+On April 25, 2022, Hawaiian Airlines announced an agreement with Starlink to provide free internet access on its aircraft, becoming the first airline to use Starlink.
 By July 2022, Starlink internet service was available in 36 countries and 41 markets.

 In May 2022, it was announced that regulatory approval had been granted for Nigeria, Mozambique, and the Philippines.
-However, delays have set back a launch until mid-2023.
+In the Philippines, commercial availability began on February 22, 2023.